 Speech Language Pathology

-5/26/17 Department Note: We are in the process of relocating our department from Nichol Hall to Burden Hall.
+Department Note: We have relocated our department from Nichol Hall to Burden Hall.

 Please contact us before visiting our department for an appointment and for further information on parking and our new location.